Jo-shreer/System-Design/DistributedSystems/Concepts/Distributed Caching.md

 3.Cache invalidation (when underlying data changes) Explicit invalidation: After DB update, explicitly delete/update the cache entry.
 TTL (Time-to-Live): Set expiry times so stale data auto-refreshes.
-Pub/Sub invalidation: For distributed caches, use a publish-subscribe channel (e.g., Redis channels) to notify other nodes to drop/update entries.
+Pub/Sub invalidation: For distributed caches, use a publish-subscribe channel (e.g., Redis channels) to notify other nodes to drop/update entries.**
 ---

+"For consistency, I’d use a cache-aside strategy with Redis, ensuring that after each DB write the cache is explicitly updated or invalidated.
+For eviction, I’d rely on LRU to remove least recently used items when full.
+For invalidation, I’d combine TTLs for automatic freshness with explicit invalidation on updates, and possibly pub/sub for distributed invalidation across multiple cache nodes."